maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

 More maximum flexibility, blocks can be nested and conditionally evaluated.
 A body of CAStext is then repeatedly processed until all blocks have been interpreted into CAStext.
-This is currently applied to the question stem and the worked solution.
+This is currently applied to the question text and the worked solution.

 ## General Syntax ##